 The mother of one beneficiary wrote: “I can honestly say that it was probably one of the best adventures and learning experiences my 8 year old son … has ever had.
 He came home everyday happy in his wet shoes and clothing and constantly talked non-stop about everything he saw, learned, touched and experienced with an enthusiasm and sparkle I had not seen before in his eyes ….
 Each morning he got up and could not wait to get back to the conservancy to see the snakes, be on the mountain and catch whatever critters he could assist with in the ‘river’ as he called it.
 As a parent all of these things make me happy and grateful my son had this opportunity.”

 Herpetology is the study of reptiles and amphibians.
-Kids ages 7-12 spend two days hiking and handling, searching for and observing salamanders, frogs, lizards, snakes, and turtles on the Preserve.
-Marty Martin, a premier mid-Atlantic herpetologist and rattlesnake expert, joins both sessions.
+BRMC invites your child to spend two days hiking and handling, searching and observing salamanders, frogs, lizards, snakes, and turtles on Hopewell Sanctuary (Private) and Leopold's Preserve.
+Ages 7-14

 Two, two-day sessions are offered every June.

-Children ages 7-12 spend an adventurous week interacting with the natural world.
-Each day we focus on different groups of plants and animals on the Bull Run Mountains.
-Campers add to their understanding of natural systems though hikes, stream walks, snake handling (only if desired!), frog and salamander catching, bird watching, butterfly and insect collecting, crafts, and games.
+Children ages 7-14 spend an adventurous week interacting with the natural world.
+Each day we will focus on different groups of plants and animals on and around the Bull Run Mountains.
+Campers will add to their understanding of natural systems though hikes, stream walks, frog and salamander catching, bird watching, butterfly and insect collecting, and games.

 Two week-long sessions are offered every July.